 Each phase current is compared with the limit value which is set in common for the three phases.
 Pick-up is indicated for each phase.
-Following pick-up of the inverse time stage $I_p$ , the trip time delay is calculated from the set inverse time characteristic and the magnitude of the fault current.
+Following pick-up of the inverse time stage I_p , the trip time delay is calculated from the set inverse time characteristic and the magnitude of the fault current.
 After the time has elapsed trip signal is given.
-For the residual (earth) current a different characteristic can be selected.
+For the residual (ground) current a different characteristic can be selected.

-The pick-up values of each stage $I_p$ (phases), $I{Ep}$ (earth), I>> (phases) and $I_E>>$ (earth) as well as the associated time factors can be set individually.
+The pick-up values of each stage I_p (phases), I{Ep} (ground), I>> (phases) and $I_E>>$ (ground) as well as the associated time factors can be set individually